Are you traveling to Mexico for the first time? These essential Mexico travel tips are sure to help your trip go

 Most workers in Mexico are paid on the 15th and 30th of the month.
 During this time, the lines at ATM machines are exceptionally long, as many people need to withdraw cash right away to cover their bills and expenses.

 I’ve waited as long as 30 minutes to use an ATM on payday.
 Not my idea of a good time.
 If you need to withdraw cash around this time of the month, plan to go the day before payday.

-Additionally, thieves are on high alert during these times of month, because they know that many people are liable to be carrying large quantities of cash.
+Additionally, thieves are on high alert during these times of the month because they know that many people are liable to be carrying large quantities of cash.
 It’s important to be vigilant about this.

 30. Don’t flaunt your valuables